A brief overview of what services you can offer and on what basis.

 Can I offer aquatic physiotherapy in a hydrotherapy pool?

-Decisions about the use of hydrotherapy pools in NHS settings should be made by the local NHS service.
+Yes aquatic therapy can be provided and decisions about the use of hydrotherapy pools in NHS settings should be made by the local NHS service.

-Additionally, locally determined infection prevention and control measures should be adopted to reduce transmission risks through poolside activity (for example, effective cleaning of hoists, shower chairs rails and so on).
+Additionally, locally determined infection prevention and control measures should be adopted to reduce transmission risks through poolside activity, (for example, effective cleaning of hoists, shower chairs rails and so on).

 Members should refer to: